UK Conservatives pick Kemi Badenoch as new leader, first Black woman to head a big British party

-LONDON — (AP) — Britain's Conservative Party on Saturday elected Kemi Badenoch as its new leader as it tries to rebound from a crushing election defeat that ended 14 years in power.
+LONDON — (AP) — Britain's Conservative Party on Saturday elected outspoken lawmaker Kemi Badenoch as its new leader as it tries to rebound from a crushing election defeat that ended 14 years in power.

-The first Black woman to lead a major British political party, Badenoch (pronounced BADE-enock) defeated rival lawmaker Robert Jenrick in a vote of almost 100,000 members of the right-of-center Conservatives.
+The first Black woman to lead a major British political party, Badenoch (pronounced BADE-enock) defeated rival candidate Robert Jenrick in a vote of almost 100,000 members of the right-of-center Conservatives.

 She got 53,806 votes in the online and postal ballot of party members, to Jenrick's 41,388.

-Note: This story has been corrected to say Badenoch is the fourth female Conservative leader, not the third.